 Thursday, Aug 15, 2024 @ 12:30PM PT/1:30PM MT/2:30PM CT/3:30PM ET

-Can’t make it?
-Register anyway and we’ll send you the recording and a list of relevant resources afterwards.
-If you’re considering a transformative organizational change, let’s talk about how we help organizations like yours navigate that transition and how we could help you.
+Are you considering a transformative organizational change?
+Let’s talk about how we help organizations like yours navigate that transition and how we could help you.

 It is never too early to talk about succession planning.
 You don’t have to make it weird.